 The comprehensive comparison of the taxation between different countries might be hindered by the fact that tax laws in most countries are extremely complex, and tax burden falls differently on different groups in each country and sub-national unit.
 Still, to enable cross-country comparison one can use the highest rates for each of the following tax types in each country:

 The highest corporate tax rate among the 120 countries surveyed by KPMG is recorded in the United Arab Emirates, where corporations should pay 55 percent of their operating profit as a tax.
 However, this tax is only enforced on foreign oil companies.
-Malta, Zambia, and Argentina share the second position with a top tax rate of 35 percent that is 11 percentage points higher than the average for all 120 countries.
-In contrast, Montenegro has the lowest rate in the world of 9 percent, while the only major industrialized nation among the bottom 20 countries is Ireland, which is known for its low 12.5 percent rate.
+The US takes the second position with a top tax rate of 40 percent that is 16 percentage points higher than the average for all 120 countries.
+In contrast, Montenegro and Hungary have the lowest rate in the world of 9 percent, while the only major industrialized nation among the bottom 20 countries is Ireland, which is known for its low 12.5 percent rate.

 There are currently 7 countries in the world without a corporate income tax.
 All these income tax-free countries are small island nations: the Bahamas, Cayman Islands, Bermuda, Bonaire, Isle of Man, Guernsey, and Bahrain.
 The latter, meanwhile, while not having general corporate income tax has a targeted corporate income tax on oil companies.